 The steel construction industry represents a large portion of the construction activity in Canada, both on and off the job site.
 We employ up to 130,000 jobs directly and indirectly.
 As an industry, there is nothing of greater important than the safety of our workers, our employees and our businesses.

-The steel construction industry provides construction materials and structures which includes essential and critical infrastructure within Saskatchewan such as agricultural, mining, energy, water treatment, transportation, hospitals, emergency building structures and frames.
+The steel construction industry provides construction materials and structures which includes essential and critical infrastructure within New Brunswick such as water treatment, transportation, hospitals, emergency building structures and frames.
 As many of these are not only new structures, but repairs to or additions to existing, we can be considered as an essential industry sector.
 Recognition of the steel industry as an essential sector has been declared by several jurisdictions in Canada and the U.S. already.

 As we saw in China, the construction of urgent and immediate temporary health care shelters assisted in their fight against COVID-19.
-Should the need arise, the steel construction industry is ready to do the same here in Saskatchewan.
+Should the need arise, the steel construction industry is ready to do the same here in New Brunswick.

 The steel construction industry is both, in-plant manufacturing and on-site construction.
 Most of a project is fabricated in a plant where it is shipped to the job site and quickly erected.
 The nature of the manufacturing process inherently has employees working 2 meters apart.
 In the field, ironworkers most often work well beyond the 2 metre prescribed distance.
 We have the capability of maintaining social distance while manufacturing and erecting steel structures in a timely fashion.

 We ask the Government of New Brunswick to: